Our community of creative arts therapists find solutions and pathways through the most difficult situations

 Art therapy is the creative use of art materials for self-expression and reflection, in the presence of a trained Art Therapist.
 Difficult feelings and experiences including traumatic ones can be expressed in a safe and facilitating environment, as the child discovers their own unique visual metaphors.
 Children are enabled to move forwards at their own pace.

 It can be really important to have someone to talk to when things feel like they are challenging, and life gets on top of us.
-Counseling offers the opportunity to confide in someone who is not immediately connected to the rest of our lives, offering a non-judgmental space which people can use to explore their feelings.
+Counselling offers the opportunity to confide in someone who is not immediately connected to the rest of our lives, offering a non-judgmental space which people can use to explore their feelings.

 Dancing is one of the oldest forms of expression and it has a long and rich history throughout almost all human cultures.
 Dance Movement Psychotherapy (DMP) can assist in realigning the body and mind through the use of physical movement and conscious reflection, rooting us back into our physicality and supporting and fostering a sense of calmness in the individual.